Can Dogs Have Pork Bones? Safety Tips and Alternatives

 Types of Pork Bones

 When considering whether to give pork bones to dogs, it’s essential to understand that there are different types of pork bones.
-Each type has its own characteristics that can affect their safety.
+Each type has its own characteristics that can affect its safety.

 1) Raw pork bones